-Source: Bureau of Labor Statistics and American Chemistry Council analysis.
+Source: American Chemistry Council analysis based on Bureau of Labor Statistics.

 WAGES, BENEFITS AND OTHER LABOR INDICATORS

 The complex nature of the business of chemistry often demands highly-trained, skilled and educated workers.
 In plant operations, this has resulted in making technicians out of skilled workers (e.g., machinery operators) and skilled workers out of unskilled workers (e.g., laborers).
 In other areas, the need for chemists, chemical and industrial engineers, and other technically-trained personnel (from agronomists to toxicologists to zoologists) continues to mount.